pb1977/aws_ml_capstone/README.md

 I will be training the model on 9 years of Amazon stock price data spanning from January 1st 2015 to December 31st 2023 sourced from the yfinance API: https://pypi.org/project/yfinance/.
 The yfinance API is time series data sourced daily.
 In its original form the data is processed as the following:
 ![](./img/dataset.png)

-Dropping both the ‘Dividends’ and ‘Stock Splits’ and resetting the ‘Date’ index to a column our data takes the shape of 2264 row and 6 columns with the following data types:
+Dropping both the ‘Dividends’ and ‘Stock Splits’ and resetting the ‘Date’ index to a column our data takes the shape of 2264 rows and 6 columns with the following data types:

   Column  Non-Null Count  Dtype
 ---  ------  --------------  -----
  0   Date    2264 non-null   datetime64[ns, America/New_York]